mozilla-l10n/git-migration-faq/README.md

 # Workflow examples

+## Install Git
+Git packages are available for download on [Git's website](https://git-scm.com/downloads).
+You can check if Git is installed on your system by running ```git --version``` in a console.
+See also the [FAQ](#i-dont-want-to-use-the-command-line-how-can-i-work-with-github) section for more details on GUI apps.

 ## Clone (or update) your repository
 You need a clone of the repository on your computer.
 ```